Stochastic Gradient MCMC for Nonlinear State Space Models: Additional Experiments

-Figure~\ref{fig:paris-gradbias} compares the stochastic gradient bias of the naive PF with PaRIS on the LGSSM data in Section~\ref{sub:exp_grad}.
+Figure~\ref{fig:paris-gradbias} compares the stochastic gradient bias of the naive PF with ``PaRIS'' and ``Poyiadjis $N^2$'' on the LGSSM data in Section~\ref{sub:exp_grad}.

-From Figure~\ref{fig:paris-gradbias} (top) and (bottom-left), we see that the naive PF (blue or solid line) performs similarly to PaRIS (red or dashed line) as $N$ varies.
-However, Figure~\ref{fig:paris-gradbias} (bottom-right) shows that the naive PF is about 10 times faster per iteration than PaRIS.
+From Figure~\ref{fig:paris-gradbias} (top) and (bottom-left), we see that the naive PF (blue or solid line) performs similarly to PaRIS (red or dashed line) and Poyiadjis $N^2$ (green or dot-dashed line) as $N$ varies.
+However, Figure~\ref{fig:paris-gradbias} (bottom-right) shows that the naive PF is about 10 times faster per iteration than PaRIS and Poyiadjis $N^2$.